JBarnden/SiaVid/README.md

     * `rawData{}` holds the output of an `Acquirer`, indexed by `acquireTag`
     * `corpus{}` holds the output of a `DataMiner`, indexed by `corpusTag`

 * Outside the pipeline:
     * The defined temp directory (default `'./tmp/'`) holds interstitial files.
     * The storage directory (default `'./store/'`) may hold saved corpuses at a future time.

 Large corpuses should be cleared when no longer necessary, by calling `clearCorpus(corpusTag)`.
 Data stored in the temp directory can be periodically cleared using standard system tools.

+### Status

+TODO: Implement status codes.
+Discuss necessary codes.

+Certain integer status constants are provided as part of `pipeline.py`:

+  * `READY`

+    All operation of this plugin is complete and all data has been acquired.

+  * `WAIT`

+    The plugin is currently acting to acquire or process data.

+  * `ERROR`

+    The plugin failed somehow; this also implies `OUT_OF_DATE`.

+  * `OUT_OF_DATE`

+    Any data that currently exists for this plugin can be safely overwritten.
+New plugins should set their status to `OUT_OF_DATE` in their constructors.

 ### Calling